List of Spider-Man and His Amazing Friends characters: Red Skull

 Peter Cullen reprises his role of Red Skull from the 1981 solo Spider-Man animated series in the episode "Quest of the Red Skull".
 He attempts to start World War III.

 Sandman

-Sandman appears in an episode of Spider-Man and His Amazing Friends entitled "Spider-Man: Unmasked!", where he is voiced by Chris Latta.
+Sandman appears in the episode "Spider-Man: Unmasked!", voiced by Chris Latta.

 Scorpion

-Scorpion appears in the Spider-Man and His Amazing Friends episode "Attack of the Arachnoid", voiced by Neil Ross.
+Scorpion appears in the episode "Attack of the Arachnoid", voiced by Neil Ross.
 He was thwarted by the Spider-Friends at the beginning of the episode.
 When Spider-Man ends up in jail for Zolton's actions to frame the real Spider-Man, Scorpion took this opportunity to deliver payback to Spider-Man only to be defeated.

 Sentinel

-A Sentinel appeared in a flashback of the Spider-Man and His Amazing Friends episode "A Firestar Is Born".
+A Sentinel appeared in a flashback of the episode "A Firestar Is Born".

 Shocker

-Shocker appeared in the Spider-Man and His Amazing Friends episode "Along Came a Spidey", voiced by John Stephenson.
+Shocker appeared in the episode "Along Came a Spidey", voiced by John Stephenson.

 Swarm

 In an episode (entitled "Swarm") of the 1980s cartoon, Spider-Man and His Amazing Friends, The Swarm (voiced by Al Fann) was created when alien energy from a fallen meteorite irradiated a nearby beehive, giving it sentience and the ability to use eye blasts to increase the size of bees and their hive or mutate people into bee drone hybrids.
 The Swarm was defeated when Spider-Man (who was immune to the mutation due to his radioactive blood), Firestar, and Iceman launched the meteorite back into space.
 Distancing the bees and hybrids from the meteor's radiation reversed all of The Swarm's effects.